 Below you will find general information about the virus and its symptoms, as well as methods of protection and prevention.
 There are several steps included but, if you read no further than this paragraph, here are two important takeaways: 1) Wash your hands often, and 2) If you have a fever or other flu-like symptoms, please stay home.

-Moreover, if you are registered for Thinking Day or another upcoming program and are experiencing flu like symptoms, medical professionals advise that you stay home.
+Moreover, if you are registered for any upcoming program and are experiencing flu like symptoms, medical professionals advise that you stay home.
 We will refund your money.

 From the CDC’s Website:

 The novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.

 A diagnosis with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.
 Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.